 A sub_jwk Claim is present, with its value being the public key used to check the signature of the ID Token.

-The sub (subject) Claim value is the base64url encoded SHA-256 hash of the concatenation of the octets of the UTF-8 representations of the base64url encoded key values in the sub_jwk Claim.
-When the kty value is RSA, the key values n and e are concatenated in that order.
-When the kty value is EC, the key values crv, x, and y are concatenated in that order.
+The sub (subject) Claim value is the base64url encoded representation of the JWK Thumbprint [JWK.Thumbprint] (Jones, M., “JSON Web Key (JWK) Thumbprint,” July 2014.) of the key in the sub_jwk Claim.
+(The JWK Thumbprint value is computed as the SHA-256 hash of the octets of the UTF-8 representation of a JWK continaing only the REQUIRED members to represent the key, with the member names sorted into lexicographic order, and with no white space or line breaks.
+For instance, when the kty value is RSA, the member names in the JWK Thumbprint computation appear in the order e, kty, n.)

 No Access Token is returned for accessing a UserInfo Endpoint, so all Claims returned MUST be in the ID Token.